wingkwong/leetcode-the-hard-way/solutions/0200-0299/0283-move-zeroes-easy.md

 ## Approach 2: Two pointers Optimal

-Iterate through numbers and count the $0$ occurances, while doing so, if any non-zero number present and if the zero's count more than $0$, shift the current number to current $index - 0's$ count` index.
+Iterate through numbers and count the $0$ occurances, while doing so, if any non-zero number present and if the zero's count more than $0$, shift the current number to current $index - count0$ count index.
 This solves the problem in linear time and optimally.

 For example, the given input is $[1, 3, 0, 0, 12]$, right now $12$ has to be placed in first $0$ th position.
 While iterating, we have count $2$ zero's and we are at the last index.
 Shift $12$ present in current index $4$ to index $2$, apply $nums[i - count0] = nums[i]$ and set $0$ in the current index.